MOLB7950/MOLB7950-website/content/policies.md

 #### Homework

-Problem sets from the textbook will be assigned periodically, potentially along with additional questions.
+Problem sets will be assigned periodically.
 You are welcome to work on these with other members of this class.
 If you do so, please acknowledge your collaborator(s) at the top of your assignment, for example: "Collaborators: Gertrude Cox, Florence Nightingale David".
 Failure to acknowledge collaborators will result in a grade